vmgabriel/fastapi-ddd-abs-libs/README.md

     - [X] Get By ID Task And Get TaskHistory
     - [X] Update Task and Save History
     - [X] Delete Task and Save History
-    - [ ] Use of Email for Authenticate
+    - [X] Use of Email for Authenticate
     - [ ] No repeat username and Email with Create User
+    - [ ] Remove Contact Data in SQL and Configuration extend, no require all data and security layer
 - [ ] Global Backlog
     - [ ] Recovery Password
     - [ ] List of Users